What DrumHeads Are Saying About TigerBill's DrumBeat...

 If you thought there were plenty of weird old instruments around, wait 'til you check out these weird new ones!
 And dig this – some of the best musicians around are using them.
 From Oddmusic.com.

-West African Percussion Pictionary
+West African Percussion Rhythms

 Xylophone